rayprogramming/rayprogramming.com/content/posts/life-updates/life-update-jan-2022/index.md

 ---

 ## Where we left off
 Oh boy, it's been a hot minute since I have been here.
 I didn't feel very comfortable enough to talk about my life, but I will go into that more as we continue down the line.
 I have had some much going on between my new job, my mental health, trying to find proper stress relief, and so much more.
 I was/am not handling it the best I should be, but hopefully that changes.
-On some quick brighter notes, I can solve a 3x3 rubics cube and a megaminx.
-The 3x3 has become my fidget toy as it keeps my brian engaged just enough to focus on a meeting or thought processes without being so overly complicated it distracts.
+On some quick brighter notes, I can solve a 3x3 rubik's cube and a megaminx.
+The 3x3 has become my fidget toy as it keeps my brain engaged just enough to focus on a meeting or thought processes without being so overly complicated it distracts.
 That was not how it was initially.
 To begin with, I had to focus on the patterns, but with the amount I practiced that is less common now.

 ## Current State